-In this article, you learn how create your own custom business intelligence tools by using Power BI as an output for your Azure Stream Analytics jobs.
-You also learn how to utilize a real-time dashboard.
+Azure Stream Analytics enables you to take advantage of one of the leading business intelligence tools, Microsoft Power BI.
+In this article, you learn how create business intelligence tools by using Power BI as an output for your Azure Stream Analytics jobs.
+You also learn how to create and use a real-time dashboard.

-- Microsoft Azure Account.
+- An Azure account.

 Add Power BI output

-A window opens where you can provide your Azure credentials (for a work or school account.
+A window opens where you can provide your Azure credentials for a work or school account.